Petroleum transport: Trucks

 Tank trucks are used more like rail cars are, but they will usually transport refined fuel to a fuel station, like a gas station.
-Trucks are usually used to carry smaller capacities of oil short distances.
-Like rail cars, these trucks can carry several different forms of this petroleum, including petroleum in its crude oil form from oilfields to refineries when no other means of transport such as pipeline or rail is available.
-However, these trucks often deliver this fuel to gas stations, or deliver the fuel straight to the consumer.
-They also are used in situations where it would be illogical to use rail cars, pipelines and tanker ships.
-Because gas stations do not require large amounts of fuel, and generally could not practically be connected to railways, trucks allow a rational and cost effective way to deliver the fuel to the consumers.
+Trucks typically carry smaller volumes over shorter distances.
+Like rail cars, these trucks can carry several different forms of this petroleum (crude oil from oilfields to refineries, refined petroleum to gas stations or direct to consumers) when no other means of transport such as pipeline or rail is available.
 Common sizes of their tanks range from 400 to 7500 USgal.

 Pollution concerns

 Every method of transporting petroleum has the potential for a major oil spill.
 However, the amount of oil spilled while it is in transport is a small percentage of the total oil spilled.
 Most oil is spilled during loading and unloading and industrial plants accidentally spilling the oil into the ground.
 Regulations are created to help mitigate such oil spills.
 Some of these regulations include forcing marine tankers to have double hulls, and making a minimum of two man crew on trains that are carrying crude oil.
 Even though the least amount of oil spills happens when the oil is in transit, regulations are still put in.
 If the oil is spilled while it is in a ship, tank truck, pipeline or rail car, it can result in fire, poisoning of plants, injuries and fatalities of the crew and citizens.
 There are also regulations put in place to prevent the spilling of oil and petroleum vapors while loading and unloading these fuels as well as processing the oil.
 The goal of these regulations is to make sure that all oil delivered or processed equals the amount of oil received.
 A simple example of this is the vapor guard on the nozzle of the gas pump at the gas stations.
 These regulations make sure that the companies watch to see that they do not have leaks in any pipes or equipment.
 When the oil is being processed is when it has a great potential of being leaked, so constant watch is required.
 These regulations are constantly changing as more discoveries on how to better control oil spills are being found.